 If you’re like me, school, jobs, life’s curve balls, or just plain social media got in the way of writing.
 You’ve been waiting for it, and SOMEDAY is here!
 Okay, that might be a little over the top.
 Maybe you just decided screw it — someday never came and you’ve got to write now or die in obscurity.
 I’m pretty sure, for me, obscurity lies somewhere between field hockey practices and countless after-school clubs and activities.
 It definitely involves being a personal Uber driver to younger humans.

 Speaking of younger humans, I am also a mom of four — fifty percent of them are graduated from or away at college and 100 percent are taller than I am.

-In another life I was a speech language pathologist, but now I’m building my writing career thanks to friends and family who encourage me every day to follow my dreams!
+My degree is in speech language pathology, but I’m also building my writing career thanks to friends and family who encourage me every day to follow my dreams!
 I hope you have a community that supports your dreams as well.
 They are your biggest advocates.
 If you don’t, become your own biggest advocate, come online, and hang out here with me.

 The world of writing has drastically changed since I first thought “I want to be a writer.”
 I, for one, do not miss the electric typewriter correction tape involved at that time.
 What I do miss are the lost opportunities and not following my dream of being a writer.
 I want to kick my younger self.
 Every.
 Day.

 I’ve seen many blogs centered on writing tips, how to’s, and techniques I’ve only begun to explore.
 I am eternally grateful they exist.
 These sites are proof of what a supportive creative tribe we writers belong to.

 What I haven’t seen is the firsthand process a writer goes through — especially an *ahem* older writer (ME) — while maneuvering around adult and, at times, not-so-adult responsibilities.
 Life has a tendency to throw in the occasional hiccup on the returning journey to writing.
 Let’s talk about those, together.